 A Complete Christmas Dinner Menu Full of the Fastest Recipes Around

-Christmas is only four days away, and if you've been tasked with hosting at the last minute, or if you've simply been procrastinating making a menu for the holiday dinner while you focus on gift shopping (and wrapping) and cookie baking (and eating) instead, you're in luck.
+Christmas is only a few days away, and if you've been tasked with hosting at the last minute, or if you've simply been procrastinating making a menu for the holiday dinner while you focus on gift shopping (and wrapping) and cookie baking (and eating) instead, you're in luck.
 It's not too late — even if your plan is to entertain on Christmas Eve.
 Below is a complete, at-the-ready menu of dishes that will take you and your party guests from bite-sized appetizers to a comforting first-course pasta to a meaty braciole, all the craveable side dishes and, of course, a sweet ending of chocolatey cookies.
 Best of all, each recipe can be ready in hurry — just 45 minutes or less.

 The key to appetizers during the holidays is to make them hearty enough to satiate your guests when they walk in the door, but not so rich that everyone fills up on them before the main dish is served.
 Shrimp is a go-to choice, and this easy scampi is a top-rated favorite, laced with bright lemon and fresh parsley.

 Sweet, smoky and plenty crunchy, the nuts in Ina Garten's recipe, featured in Food Network Magazine, can be prepped and kept for up to a week before serving, so you could make them today to get a jump-start on meal prep.